-Medicare pays a primary care physician or other primary care practitioner in a primary care setting to annually provide one face-to-face behavioral counseling session.
+Medicare pays a primary care physician or other primary care practitioner in a primary care setting to annually provide one face-to-face behavioral counseling session for cardiovascular disease.
+Although CMS has developed a HCPCS code specifically for this service, many primary care clinicians perform this service as part of an E/M service or a wellness visit.

 The code is defined as 15 minutes.
-In order to bill these, the record must show that the service took over half of the threshold time, or 7 ½ minutes.
-All Medicare patients are eligible for the service.
-The Medicare national payment amount is about $26.
+In order to bill these, the record must show that the service took over half of the threshold time, or 7.5 minutes.
+All Medicare patients are eligible for the service annually.

-G0446 Annual, face-to-face intensive behavioral therapy for cardiovascular disease, individual, 15 minutes.
+- G0446 Annual, face-to-face intensive behavioral counseling for cardiovascular disease, individual, 15 minutes.

 The service has three components: